JoVink82/FS25_realSilo/README.md

+!!!WARNING!!!! this is in devlopment make a backup from you save before you test it

+- New per-silo setting in the settings menu: "Allow drying for this silo".
+Turn it off for a silo that should never offer grain drying, and it disappears entirely from FS25_MoistureSystem's Grain Drying menu.
+Only an admin can change it, and the setting is saved and synced to all players.
+Existing silos default to allowed, so nothing changes until you turn it off.

 - fixed the naming not corectly shown every where
 - if you speed up the time the transfer speeds up to
 - fixed ESC/Cancel not working during the first-time silo configuration (you can now cancel out of it)